 The TOE thereby consists of the main circuit board of the Smart Meter Gateway, the case and the seal.
-The correct hardware of the TOE can be identified by the identifier "HW V01.00", which can be found on a laser engraving on the TOE.
+The correct hardware of the TOE can be identified by the identifier "HW V01.00" or "HW V01.01", which can be found on a laser engraving on the TOE.

-The firmware and software are pre-installed on the hardware and therefore also part of the physical delivery.
-They can be uniquely identified by all users by connecting to the TOE and using the commands described in the relevant guidance document.
+The firmware and software is pre-installed on the hardware and therefore also part of the physical delivery.
+It can be uniquely identified by all users by connecting to the TOE and using the commands described in the relevant guidance document.

 The guidance documents mentioned in Table 2 can be downloaded by a https secured website.
-The corresponding users can uniquely identify the guidance by checking the hash sum which is also included in the Security Target [6].
+The corresponding users can be uniquely identified the guidance by checking the hash sum, which is also included in the Security Target (which will be published on the website of the BSI).